aws-samples/amazon-sagemaker-secure-mlops/README.md

 ![model registry](img/model-registry.png)

-The model registry provides the follwing features:
+The model registry provides the following features:
 + Centralized model storage and tracking service that stores lineage, versioning, and related metadata for ML models
 + Stores governance and audit data (e.g. who trained and published the model, which datasets were used)
 + Stores models metrics ad when the model was deployed to production